dialect-map/dialect-map-job-pubsub/README.md

 ### Data update
-As this repository is in charge of ingesting any data changes that may occur on the `dialect-map-data` submodule, it needs to compute the differences between one particular version of the JSON data files and the next.
+In order to ingest any data changes happening on the `dialect-map-data` submodule, this project needs to compute the differences between one particular version of the JSON data files and the next.

-For this purpose, we are using [jd][jd-github-repo], a Golang / CLI tool.
+For this purpose, a Golang / CLI tool called [jd][jd-github-repo] is used.

 To simplify the _diff-computing_ operations, a set of scripts within the `scripts` folder have been defined.
 These scripts have a specific order to be run (specified by their prefix), and a mandatory argument to receive,